psu-edu/sweng861-crud-cup130/README.md

 The following endpoints are currently available:

 * `GET /health` – Verifies that the API is running and returns a status response.
-* `GET /api/hello` – Returns a simple "Hello, World!" response.
+* `GET /api/hello` – Protected endpoint that requires a valid Auth0 access token and returns a personalized greeting.

 Example: